“I could get used to this”

 Probably one of the most popular ways to fund your travelling is to get yourself a job teaching English.
 Young enthusiastic students eager to learn will make your working day seem less work, more play.
 I’ve met tons of travelers in all different parts of South East Asia; Hanoi, Bangkok, Ho Chi Minh City, Chiang Mai, Pnomh Penh.
 It’s usually the bigger cities that give the best pay and have the biggest expat communities that are easy to integrate into, but there are opportunities out in the countryside too, where you’ll earn less but very often the cost of living can be dirt cheap.
 Most jobs require some kind of teaching qualification, (which can be taken out here) TEFL or CELTA being the most highly regarded.

 The beauty of teaching is that it won’t drain all of your time.
-You can use your weekends and holidays to try new things, explore your creativity, invest time in hobbies, learn to play the ukulele perhaps, and most importantly…explore the country of your choice and immerse yourself in a different culture.
+You can use your weekends and holidays to try new things, explore your creativity, invest time in hobbies, learn to play the ukulele perhaps, and most importantly… explore the country of your choice and immerse yourself in a different culture.

 Other than teaching, depending on your skills and interests, there are adventure companies that employ foreigners as guides or instructors, from rock climbing to yoga schools.
 If you have a passion for the chosen activity, you’ll be one of the lucky few to have ‘a doing something you love and getting paid for it job.’
 One of the most evident of these being a dive instructor.
 Tales abound of backpackers learning to dive for the first time, getting the bug and months, years, decades later they’re in the same place still living the dream, many with businesses of their own.
 Koh Tao must have some kind of magnetic rock that ensures no one can leave after doing their PADI course.

 And then, there are the people you meet out here who are doing things well, just a bit different.
 Entrepreneurs, freelance writers, photographers, artists, TV producers, folks setting up meditation schools, wakeboarding schools, trapeze schools!
 I’ve met people starting their own charities, making documentaries or just making a living blogging about their trip!
 Not bad eh.
 Since I’ve been travelling and living in South East Asia, I’ve met so many interesting people who just seem to have an attitude to want to give it a go!
-(Whatever it may be) It makes you realize what an exciting place this is and how much opportunity exists here for the open minded individual.
+(Whatever it may be) It makes you realise what an exciting place this is and how much opportunity exists here for the open minded individual.

 As backpacking numbers increase despite the drop in tourism, it seems to me that many young people today, (me included), are leaving home in search of something different, see if there is anything else, tick off all the boxes and ultimately make sure they’re not going to miss anything before resigning themselves to a ‘conventional’ life.